 “It’s probably not a huge loss.
 I mean, you seem to be really fucking simple.”
-Glancing up from the black link in his hand, the young blond smiled cruelly, his blue eyes narrowed.
+The stranger smiled cruelly, his blue eyes narrowed as he glanced up from the black link in his hand.
 “Did you dress in the dark?
-I pity the sorcerer that has a mess like you for an apprentice.
-He must be just as foolish.
-Or fucking desperate.”
+I pity the sorcerer who has a mess like you for an apprentice.
+He must be just as foolish or fucking desperate.”

-Inhaling sharply, Ky grabbed the boy's wrist, forcing him to either let go of his link to Magnificent Night or continue the contact.
-The other withdrew as if burned and huffed loudly.
-“I don’t know what your problem is, kid, but I’m not an idiot, and I don’t like being called one by a total—”
+Ky inhaled sharply.
+He grabbed the other’s wrist, forcing him to either let go of his link to Magnificent Night or continue the contact.
+His classmate withdrew as if burned and huffed loudly.
+“I don’t know what your problem is, kid, but I’m not an idiot, and I don’t like being called one by a total…”

-Ky tried his best to focus on Ms. Mahoney and her very helpful critique of his work but he couldn’t get the stupid ass out of his mind.
+Ky tried his best to focus on Ms. Mahoney and her very helpful critique of his work, but he couldn’t get the stupid ass out of his mind.
 Liem’s words spun in his head again and again.
-He had to be wrong.
-Magnificent would never harm him.
+He had to be wrong; Magnificent would never harm him.
 Never.
-But...
-He didn’t really understand the link.
-He didn’t even know how it had come to be.
-He barely knew anything about the Relics besides what Lovely had told him and what he'd heard the cat boy arguing with Feral over...
+But… Ky didn’t really understand the link.
+He didn’t even know how it came to be.
+He barely knew anything about the Relics besides what Lovely told him, and what he heard the catboy argue with Feral over.

 Liem abruptly leaned down and yanked hard on the Relic’s ear.
-Ky flinched at the noise the wolf made and quickly looked around to see if anyone else had heard.
-No one was even looking Liem’s way.
-A group chatted obliviously, and his teacher pointed out the parts of his technique she found impressive.
-Out of the entire class, it seemed only Liem and Ky were able to see and hear the wolf demon.
+Ky flinched at the pained noise the wolf demon made and quickly looked around to see if anyone else heard.
+No one even looked Liem’s way.
+A group chatted obliviously, and Ms. Mahoney pointed out the parts of Ky’s technique she found impressive.
+Out of the entire class, it seemed only Liem and Ky were able to see and hear the demon.

-By the time Ms. Mahoney had finished her critique, her main hope being Ky would try some more structured, realism inspired pieces to broaden his abilities, Ky was ready to find something heavy to beat Liem with.
-The blond kept pulling on the wolf's ears while the demon whimpered in pain and struggled not to fall over.
+By the time Ms. Mahoney finished her critique, her main hope being he would try some more structured, realism inspired pieces to broaden his abilities, Ky was ready to find something heavy to beat Liem with.
+Liem kept pulling on his ears while the demon whimpered in pain and struggled not to fall over.
 The Relic was clearly starving, the strong, toned muscles on his form doing nothing to hide the ribs peeking through.
-Ky’s glare grew when Liem glanced his way; the young blond smiled chillingly right before he deliberately grabbed the demon’s nipple and twisted.
-The wolf demon arched and howled in pain, finally revealing his face.
+Ky’s glare grew when Liem glanced his way.
+The student smiled chillingly right before he deliberately grabbed the demon’s nipple and twisted.
+The wolf demon arched and howled in pain, the movement finally revealing his face.

-His eyes were an ice blue fringed with heavy dark lashes, and filled with a wildness that made Ky uneasy.
-His fangs were long and sharp.
-He was handsome under his bruises, the Relic's body and face littered in purple and blue welts.
-He was naked even here, in a classroom of students with only a heavy black collar around his neck, and it was just as outrageous as how Liem was mistreating the wolf.
+The Relic’s eyes were ice blue fringed with heavy dark lashes and filled with a wildness that made Ky uneasy.
+His fangs were long and sharp like he was waiting for prey.
+He was handsome under his bruises, his body and face littered in purple and blue welts.
+Even here, in a classroom of students, he was naked with only a heavy black collar around his neck.
+It was just as outrageous as how Liem was mistreating him.

-There was a flash of silver, and Ky turned his gaze from the broken demon on the ground to meet Liem’s eyes again.
-He was slowly unfolding a pocket knife, Liem's expression making it clear exactly what he intended to do when he reached for the wolf's ear.
+There was a flash of silver, and Ky turned his gaze from the broken demon on the ground to meet Liem’s wicked eyes again.
+Liem slowly unfolded a pocket knife; his expression made it clear exactly what he intended to do when he reached for the demon’s ear.

 Motherfucking psycho creep…

-A deadly growl filled the air, and Ky swallowed hard when the wolf demon unfurled from his crouch and towered over him menacingly.
-Smirking, Liem whispered smugly, “Let me go or my pet is going to kill you.”
+A deadly growl filled the air.
+Ky swallowed hard when the wolf demon unfurled from his crouch and towered over him menacingly.
+Liem smirked and whispered smugly, “Let me go or my pet is going to kill you.”

-“You’re totally fucked in the head,” Ky hissed lowly.
-He was glaring at Liem but all of his senses were on the demon still growling.
-Feral could have clawed Ky to shreds and this wolf was much larger than the coyote demon.
-And although Feral had seemed crazed when they had first met, the wolf demon was nearly foaming, starved, abused with behavior far more animalistic.
-Whatever Liem had done to the Relic, it had turned him more berserker animal than anything else.
+“You’re totally fucked in the head,” Ky hissed under his breath.
+He glared at Liem but all his senses were on the growling demon.
+Feral could have clawed Ky to shreds, and this wolf demon was much larger than the coyote.
+Sure, Feral might have seemed crazed when they first met, but the wolf demon was nearly foaming.
+He was starved, abused and showing signs of animalistic behavior.
+Whatever Liem did to the Relic, it turned him more berserker animal than anything else.

-Ky reluctantly let Liem’s wrist go, his chin raised defiantly and teeth grit in anger.
-“You have no right to treat this Relic like that.
+Ky reluctantly let Liem’s wrist go.
+He kept his chin raised defiantly and teeth grit in anger.
+“You have no right to treat a Relic like this.
 He’s an intelligent person, not some toy you can cut up for sick kicks.
 I don’t know who the fuck you are, but you should know he’s just as equal as you.”

-Rich, blue eyes widened in surprise and Liem let out a loud laugh.
+Liem’s rich, blue eyes widened in surprise before he let out a loud laugh.
 “Holy fuck, you’re one of those types!
 What a total retard.
-You’re jeweled— meaning if your demon gets hurt, you’ll get hurt too—and you’ve got a black link that will probably kill you before the week is out.”
-Liem grabbed the demon by its black, bushy tail, and pulled hard.
+You’re jeweled, which means if your demon gets hurt, you’ll get hurt too, and you’ve got a black link that will probably kill you before the week is out.”
+Liem grabbed the wolf demon by its black, bushy tail, and pulled hard.
 “Demons aren’t people.
 That you treat them like people is why they’re going to kill you.
 You need to show them who’s in charge or they’ll destroy you like the weak, pathetic imbecile you are.”

-Ky only stood taller, his anger growing as Liem laughed in his face.
+Ky stood taller, and his anger grew as Liem laughed in his face.
 He could hear the other students gathering their things.
-The class had let out for the evening, and the teacher was encouraging them to leave their portfolios and compare them later to their homework.
-It barely registered past the red throb in his head.
-He couldn’t remember having been so angry before in his life.
-Even if the wolf demon had been nothing more than an actual animal, the way Liem was treating it was beyond monstrous.
-Up close, Ky could see more bruises, some burns and long scars where a blade had drawn across the pale flesh.
-Liem was fucked up, and Ky was determined to find a way to get the Relic away from him.
+The class let out for the evening, and the teacher encouraged them to leave their portfolios and compare them later to their homework.
+It barely registered past the red throb in Ky’s head.
+He couldn’t remember ever being so angry before in his life.
+Even if the wolf demon was nothing more than an animal, the way Liem was treating him was beyond monstrous.
+Up close, Ky could see more bruises, a few burns, and long scars where a blade drew deep across the pale flesh.
+Liem was fucked up, and Ky was determined to find a way to get the wolf Relic away from him.

-“You’re wrong,” Ky said once his throat wasn’t so tight with anger and the sounds of the class leaving had died down.
+“You’re wrong,” Ky said once his throat wasn’t so tight with anger, and the sounds of the class leaving died down.
 “Lovely would never hurt me, and I would never put him in danger whether we were bonded or not.
-Even Feral—After talking with him I know he would never hurt me again.
+The same with Feral; after talking with him I know he’d never hurt me again.
 The demon black linked to me?
 He just needs my help.
 He’s not going to hurt me either.
-He’s trapped in chains I can’t open but I don’t mind feeding him so that he’ll stay strong, stay alive.
+He’s trapped in chains I can’t open but I don’t mind feeding him so he’ll stay strong, alive.
 Your Relic is starving.
 All you’ve done is hurt him the entire time you’ve been here.
 What the fuck is wrong with you?”